-The primary energy source in most refugee communities is biomass - namely wood or charcoal, and the main technique of cooking is by using a three-stone fire, a highly inefficient method of cooking which produces high levels of polluting smoke.
-The constant demand for energy can lead to or exacerbate deforestation, which may become unsustainable and result in the permanent loss of biodiversity and desertification.
+Young girl cooking on a three-stone fire, Kebribeyah refugee camp, eastern Ethiopia permanent loss of biodiversity and desertification.
 As the UNHCR highlights, the impoverishment of surrounding natural resources has an adverse impact on the health of a refugee population which is already a vulnerable group (UNHCR, 1996, p5).
 For example, a shortage of fuelwood may lead to the risk of undercooking the food and the smoke and chemical emissions released while burning fuelwood increase the incidence of respiratory disease (UNHCR, 1996, p5).
 In Shimelba refugee camp, northern Ethiopia, refugees often sell part of their food rations on the local market in order to purchase fuelwood for cooking.
 Refugee women and girls are often forced to walk long distances to gather fuelwood - an activity which puts them at risk of injury, attack and rape.
 Since the end of 2006, tension and conflict have intensified between the refugees at Shimelba camp and the local settled community due to scarcity of fuelwood.